top of page

 Service Description

 In small-group songwriting workshops for ages 9–12, students build intermediate skills in structure, melody, and lyrical craft within a trauma-informed, neurodiversity-affirming environment.
-Instruction emphasizes storytelling with character, setting, and plot, while strengthening the use of metaphor, rhyme, and imagery.
-Students learn to shape verses, choruses, and bridges into cohesive, engaging songs.
+This workshop is combined with singers, allowing songwriters to collaborate with peer vocalists to bring their original projects to life in a professional-style lab setting.
+Instruction emphasizes storytelling with character, setting, and plot, while strengthening the use of metaphor, rhyme, and imagery to shape verses, choruses, and bridges into cohesive, engaging songs.
 The MIDI keyboard supports harmony, phrasing, and accompaniment, with students practicing common progressions, inversions, and voicings.
 Improvisation and ear training build fluency, helping melodies connect naturally with lyrics.
-Production, already established in earlier years, is expanded at this stage.
-Using BandLab for Education and MIDI, students arrange songs with greater independence, layer instruments, and balance acoustic textures with electronic ones that enhance storytelling and structure.
-Workshops include structured activities, session recordings, and semi-annual reports to track progress.
-Families also have access to secure chat for additional support.
-By the end of this stage, students demonstrate stronger command of lyric writing, melody, piano, and production—developing songs that reflect growing independence and artistic identity.
+These piano skills enable songwriters to communicate their musical ideas clearly to their singing partners, ensuring a smooth collaborative process during the development of a track.
+Production, already established in earlier years, is expanded at this stage and serves as the primary bridge for peer collaboration.
+Using BandLab for Education and MIDI, students arrange songs with greater independence, layer instruments, and balance acoustic textures with electronic ones that enhance storytelling.
+These digital tools allow songwriters to create polished backing tracks for singers to record over, mirroring a real-world production environment.
+Workshops are trauma-informed and neurodiversity-affirming, utilizing breakout rooms for both peer-to-peer partnerships and essential one-on-one time with the instructor.
+These smaller spaces allow songwriters to work directly with singers to workshop melodies or record vocal takes in a focused, social atmosphere.
+Structured activities, session recordings, and semi-annual progress reports track growth, with families having access to secure chat for additional support.
+By the end of this stage, students demonstrate a stronger command of lyric writing, melody, piano, and production—developing songs that reflect growing independence and a clear artistic identity through successful collaboration.

 Upcoming Sessions